-It is declared to be the policy of the Town of Woodstock Planning Board to consider land subdivision plats as part of a plan for the orderly, efficient, aesthetic and economically efficient future growth and development of the Town, consistent with the housing goals, as outlined in the Town's Comprehensive Plan, and with the Town's rural character and the continuing needs of its people for enjoyable open space.
-The following objectives shall guide the Planning Board's decisions on proposed subdivisions so as to promote and protect the public health, safety and welfare:
+It is declared to be the policy of the Town of Woodstock Planning Board to consider land subdivision plats as part of a plan for the orderly, efficient, aesthetic and ~~economic~~ally and efficient future growth and development of the Town, consistent with the housing goals, as outlined in the Town's Comprehensive Plan, and with the Town's it's rural character and the continuing needs of its people for enjoyable open space.
+The following objectives shall guide the Planning Board's decisions on proposed subdivisions so as to promote and protect~~related to~~ the public health, safety and welfare:

-- A. Land to be subdivided and developed shall be of such character that it can be used safely for building purposes without danger to health or peril from flood or other menace. - B. Proper provision shall be made for water supply, drainage, sewage and other needed improvements and utilities. - C. All proposed development shall be so designed as to be in harmony with the development pattern of adjacent and neighboring properties and, as is consistent with the Town of Woodstock Comprehensive Plan, to encourage, where possible, the inclusion of a mix of housing, affordable by Woodstock residents. - D. Proposed roads shall compose a convenient and efficient system and shall be of such width, grade and location as to accommodate present and prospective traffic. - E. All development shall be designed to facilitate adequate fire and emergency protection and provide access for fire-fighting and related equipment. - F. Proper provision shall be made for the permanent reservation of land for parks and public open space for the protection of significant historical and environmental features, and maintenance of natural drainage patterns.
-All future subdivision development shall protect the Town's environment and its natural resources including: ground and surface waters; waterways; woodlands; ridgelines and steep slopes; wildlife habitats; and air and soils.
-All future subdivision development shall be designed to restrict and minimize excess noise, air pollution, water pollution, and light pollution; to create a suitable system of maintaining open spaces; and to protect and enhance existing wooded areas, scenic locations as may be identified by the Town of Woodstock.
+- A. Land to be subdivided and developed shall be of such character that it can be used safely for building purposes without danger to health or peril from flood or other menace. - B. Proper provision shall be made for water supply, drainage, sewage and other needed improvements and utilities. - C. All proposed development shall be so designed as to be in harmony with the development pattern of adjacent and neighboring properties and, as is consistent with the Town of Woodstock Comprehensive Plan, to encourage, where possible, the inclusion of a mix of housing, affordable by Woodstock residents.~~ers, consistent with the Town of Woodstock Comprehensive Plan.~~ - D. Proposed roads shall compose a convenient and efficient system and shall be of such width, grade and location as to accommodate present and prospective traffic. - E. All development shall be designed to facilitate adequate fire and emergency protection and provide access for fire-fighting and related equipment. - F. Proper provision shall be made for the permanent reservation of land for parks and public open space for the protection ~~of natural drainage and~~ significant historical and environmental features, and maintenance of natural drainage patterns.
+All future subdivision development shall protect the Town's environment and its natural resources including: ground and surface waters; waterways; woodlands; ridgelines and steep slopes; wildlife habitats; and air and soils.~~; All future subdivision development shall be designed to restrict and minimize excess~~ noise, air pollution, water pollution, sign and light pollution; to create a suitable system of maintaining open spaces; and to protect and enhance existing wooded areas, scenic locations as may be identified by the Town of Woodstock, and waterways.